Parent information

 Pocket money

-Remember to take out insurance to cover your child’s stay during the Summer School.
-This includes theft, illness, doctor and hospital visits.
+We strongly recommend that you take out insurance to cover your child’s stay at Summer School, including potential theft, illness, and medical or hospital visits.

-Valuables such as mobile phones, laptops and tablets, as well as any cash and debit cards, are brought at your own risk!
-The summer school’s insurance does not cover private valuables.
+Valuables such as mobile phones, laptops, tablets, cash, and bank cards are brought at the student’s own risk.
+The Danish Summer School’s insurance does not cover personal belongings.

 First aid

-Before the Summer School starts, we organise a first aid course for all our employees so that they are able to handle any emergency situations.
+Before The Danish Summer School begins, we organize a first aid course for all our staff to ensure they are prepared to handle any emergency situations.

 Fire drill